dotnet/docs-maui/docs/user-interface/handlers/create.md

 `PropertyMapper` is defined in .NET MAUI's generic `ViewHandler` class, and requires two generic arguments to be supplied:

-- The class for the cross-platform control, that derives from `View`.
+- The class for the cross-platform control, which derives from `View`.
 - The class for the handler.

 The following code example shows the `VideoHandler` class extended with the `PropertyMapper` definition: